WHICH CAME FIRST, DOG SHOWS OR PEDIGREES?

 So in the early days of purebred dogs, dog shows did not divide dogs into breeds.
 The breeds already existed.
 The first dog shows were simply a place to evaluate breeding specimens.
 They were held at farmers markets, in the town squares on farms and in fields.
 It was a time for breeders to come together, discuss breeding specimens and research pedigrees.

-During and following those centuries, many more breeds and varieties of dogs developed from nature original breeds.
+During and following those centuries, many more breeds and varieties of dogs developed.
 So, what was the biggest change in breeding and dog shows during the Victorian era?
 The difference was the new emerging inventions of travel - automobiles, trains and planes!

 TheJudgesPlace.com EST 2005 © 20S09 http://www.thejudgesplace.com/Judges-education/which-came-first-dog-show-or-pedigree-c20B09.asp

 MeetDog Show Judges - Ring Steward, Free & Share buttons, Visit Links